Going abroad to study

 A distinction is made between FX and F grades, used for failing students.
 FX stands for "failure - some extra work required to pass", and F for "failure - considerable work required".
 The indication of failure rates in the results statement is optional.

-People with disabilities can benefit from a specific Erasmus+ grant, in addition to their mobility grant, which would cover their additional expenses incurred during their stay in Europe (up to 100% of the real costs incurred).
+People with disabilities, long-term illnesses (ALD) and/or level 6 or 7 scholarships, can benefit from a specific Erasmus+ grant, in addition to their mobility grant, to cover the extra costs incurred by their stay in Europe (up to 100% of actual costs incurred).